Peer Support Specialist

 CLASSIFICATION CODE: EXEMPT FULL TIME

-DEPARTMENT: LIFE IS PRECIOUS PROGRAM
+DEPARTMENT: INTAKE PROGRAM

-REPORTS TO: LIFE IS PRECIOUS CLINICAL SUPERVISOR
+REPORTS TO: ASSESSMENT CLINICAL SUPERVISOR

 STATEMENT OF JOB: This Position draws upon personal growth experience to model recovery to individuals to individuals enrolled or eligible to be enrolled with White Mountain Apache Behavioral Health Services Tribal Regional Behavioral Health Authority.
 By offering outreach, encouragement and support, the Peer Support Specialist cultivates and secures a connection with the enrolled individual, while teaching personal responsibility and serving as a mentor and role model.
 As part of their job duties, the Peer Support Specialist may be asked to provide direct services to individuals such as outreach and engagement, linkage to community supports, transportation, and group facilitation acting in collaboration with assigned clinical team.
 Driving is an essential function of this position.

 - Establishes and maintains a therapeutic relationship with clients/potential clients who would benefit from behavioral health services.